 National Art Honor Society So, my first position was at a school that had a very active National Art Honor Society (NAHS).
 In their own words their select members, “hold fundraisers to raise money for scholarships, contribute to the community through storefront paintings and murals, go on a bus trip to the Metropolitan Museum of Art in NYC…and run workshops where they teach one another art skills they are interested in.”

-Project Focus The last format for an art club to take is to become project focused.
+Project Focus The last format for an art club to take is to become project-focused.
 That means, undertake a project that will become the focus of the club.
 That might be the creation of a mural.
 That might be focusing on creating the school’s art and literary magazine.
-It might mean you collaborate with other clubs for their art needs such as painting the school’s play sets.
-You know how people are always asking for your art skills to do all those extra things?
-Now, that feeds the needs for your art club.
+It might mean you collaborate with other clubs for their art needs such as painting the school’s playsets.
+Do you know how people are always asking for your art skills to do all those extra things?
+Now, that feeds the needs of your art club.